thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 #### Data settings

 You can choose which symbol to display next to the value and the number of digits after the floating-point number.
-These settings are useful if you want to apply the same settings for all axis.
+These settings are useful if you want to apply the same settings for all axes.
 For example, if you are showing temperature readings for multiple devices, you can add '°C' or '°F' symbol.
 However, if you are displaying both temperature and humidity, you have to configure these data keys separately using data key settings.